sdingcn/closure/README.md

 ## dependencies

-The debug mode uses Clang-specific flags;
-so we use Make instead of CMake.
+The debug mode uses Clang-specific flags, so we use Make instead of CMake.
 This project was tested on Linux and macOS, but the C++ source file should compile on Windows